-Resumes and cover letters need keywords and phrases to appeal to ATS scans as well as human readers.
+Resumes and cover letters need keywords and phrases to appeal to Applicant Tracking Systems (ATS) scans as well as human readers.
 Without the correct keywords, your resume will not get noticed; it may even get rejected by a computer before a hiring manager sees it.

-In this guide, we’ll outline what keywords are and exactly how to use them to your advantage while applying for a job.
-Later in the post, we’ll also cover the best hack for getting your resume noticed using keywords.
+In this guide, we’ll outline what keywords and phrases are and exactly how to use them to your advantage while applying for a job.
+Later in the post, we’ll also cover the best hack for getting your cover letter and resume noticed using keywords and phrases.

-Keywords are specific words or phrases on a resume that catch the attention of the hiring manager or help an Applicant Tracking System (ATS) understand who you are.
+Keywords are specific words or phrases on resumes and cover letters that catch the attention of the hiring manager or help Applicant Tracking Systems (ATS) understand who you are.
 Keywords on a resume are crucial for two reasons: first, to get your resume past an ATS scan, and second for when a human reviews it.
 ATS scans delete over 75% of resumes so you need to optimize your resume with that in mind.
 Not to worry, we’ll lay out exactly how to use keywords to pass that scan!

 How to include keywords on a resume

-For example, say a resume for a bookkeeper has the following phrases throughout the resume:
+For example, say a resume for a bookkeeper has the following list of keywords throughout the resume:

-The ATS may develop a summary like the following based on the usage of those keywords on a resume:
+The ATS may develop a resume summary like the following based on the usage of those keywords:

-You can see how your resume does in an ATS scan with our Free Resume Review.
+You can see how your resume performs in an ATS scan with our Free Resume Review.

 What keywords should you use on your resume?

 You want to ensure that you include the correct keywords for your industry on your resume.
-The first thing you should do is make a list of keywords that you usually see in a job posting related to your industry.
+The first thing you should do is make a list of keywords and phrases that you usually see in job descriptions related to your industry.
 You can also look at resume examples for your job title.

-You also want to ensure you add all your certifications and the major qualifications that are listed in the job postings.
+You should include all your certifications and the major qualifications that are listed in the job description.
 For example, a nursing position usually requires a RN certification and a bachelor’s degree.
-You would need to use the terms Bachelors, BA, RN and Registered Nurse.
+You would need to use resume keywords such as Bachelors, BA, RN and Registered Nurse.

-An accountant may include the following keywords on a resume as they appear in many job descriptions:
+An accountant may include the following keywords and phrases to use in a resume as they appear in many job descriptions:

 - Microsoft Excel